 1. String Tags

-At about 1.5¢ each, string tags are an affordable way to price flea marted items and are the most common pricing method in most markets.
-Although not quick to apply (and thus, a little more expensive in regards to pricing labor), string tags are relatively visible and don’t fall off easily..
+At about 1.5¢ each, string tags are an affordable way to price flea market items and are the most common pricing method in most markets.
+Although not quick to apply (and thus, a little more expensive in regards to pricing labor), string tags are relatively visible and don’t fall off easily.

 2. Address Labels (or round stickers)

-you can buy a huge ssortment of blank stickers in a billion styles, but I find the best pricing value is avery 8160 (LINK) torn into strips and then cut in half= meaning you get 60 labels per sheet (cost breakdown per label?)
+You can buy a huge assortment of blank stickers in a billion styles, but I find the best pricing value is Avery 8160 labels divided at the perforations and then cut in half, meaning you get 60 price tags per sheet.

 LARGE pricetags are more visible, and more visibility means fewer customers asking questions about pricing or handling the item (both potential profit killers).
 Cardstock is great for pricing large or expensive items.

 4. Cheapest: Invest in a paper cutter, cardstock, and a tagging gun.

-A tagging gun is the best purchase I ever made for my flea market- and never leaves my pricing kit Tagging guns can be used on a variety of products to pierce a porous part of the product and affix a tag.
-Other styles of plastic tags create the recognizable loop- making it possible to add price tags through handles or rings on a product in literally a fraction of the time affixing a string tag requires.
+A tagging gun is the best purchase I ever made for my flea market- and never leaves my pricing kit.
+Tagging guns can be used on a variety of products to pierce a porous part of the product and affix a tag.
+Loop tags create a looped connection- making it possible to add price tags through handles or rings on a product in literally a fraction of the time affixing a string tag requires.

 Pricing guns usually include a sharp needle nose, making it possible to pierce through a square of cardstock pricetag and affix the tag in a single motion.